 Permission-based reporting: Firms report only sections relevant to their regulated permissions, targeting reporting to specific activities.

-Simplified nil returns: Proportionate approach allows upfront sel
+Simplified nil returns: Proportionate approach allows upfront selection for firms with no complaints.

 What You Need To Do